 The Communicable Disease Control program coordinates the surveillance, investigation, and intervention in cases related to communicable diseases (except for AIDS, sexually transmitted diseases, and tuberculosis), for the entire County.
 State law requires that certain diseases be reported to the County for epidemiological purposes to track public health and identify potential health problems before they escalate.
 This program works hand-in-hand with the Environmental Health program to dispense rabies vaccinations when necessary, to investigate the possibility of lead poisoning in children when a lead-infested site is discovered, and to educate parents when a day care center inspection reveals the presence of disease.
 As a secondary function, this program consults with private physicians and clinics to identify rare diseases that could be of a concern to public health.

-The FY2018 Budget for the Communicable Disease Control Department represents a continuation of current service levels.
+- The FY2019 Budget reflects a continuation of FY2018 service levels - The FY2018 Budget for the Communicable Disease Control Department represents a continuation of current service levels.